 Nature has been an important part of my life as far back as I can remember.
 I spent most of my childhood traipsing through the woods, flipping logs and rocks in search of what most folks refer to as “creepy-crawlies.”
 When I wasn’t outside, I was often sitting on the living room floor, idly paging through Audobon field guides, and attempting to read descriptions far above my reading level.

-This obsession continued through adulthood, eventually inspiring me to try my hand at reptile breeding.
+This interest continued through adulthood, eventually inspiring me to try my hand at reptile breeding.
 After several years of doing this, I eventually began to feel guilty about playing god, longing simply to see these beautiful creatures in their natural environments.
 During the coarse of working with such interesting animals, and spurred on by a few out-of-state camping trips, I became increasingly interested in photographing the things that I saw.

 The photography began as just a means of documenting wildlife that I came across, but eventually evolved into an art.
 As I traveled to more places, and saw more of the beautiful planet that we call Earth, this art quickly developed into an obsession.
-I have now made it my goal to provide one of the most varied nature-photography portfolios you will encounter, striving every day to take clear and interesting pictures of the natural world.
+I have now made it my goal to provide one of the most varied nature-photography portfolios you will encounter, striving every day to take sharper, more interesting pictures of the natural world.